What's Next In Tech? We Dodged Robots At CES To Find Out

 The sensors detect traffic and weather, and can light up to direct cars around a vehicle pulled over onto the shoulder.

-Shahar Bahiri, a co-founder of Valerann, says the company is already using 5G connections in some places, because it's the fastest way to share data.
+Shahar Bahiri, a co-founder of Valerann, says the company is already using 5G connections in some places because it's the fastest way to share data.

 "When you know that you have this stopped vehicle, when you know that you have black ice on the road," he said, "your life is easier using data."